oktaytuncay/Kubernetes/kubernetes.md

 ##### Secrets

-Let's assume, we have a simple python we application that connect to the MySQL database.
+Let's assume, we have a simple python application that connects to the MySQL database.

 ```python
 import os